Top tips on how to apply for the new series of BBC’s Wanted Down Under if you’re planning a move to Australia or New Zealand

 Whilst many of our customers make a very successful move down under without ever having set foot in the country, it is a good idea to do a trial run to see for yourself what life would be like.

-However, flights to Australia and New Zealand can be expensive during certain times of the year – especially for a whole family – so it is well worth your while starting planning now to give your application a good chance of success.
+However, flights to Australia and New Zealand can be expensive during certain times of the year – especially for a whole family – so it is well worth your while to start planning now to give your application a good chance of success.

 What Type Of People Are The BBC Looking For?